 In the spring of 1971 the Oklahoma City executed an underway replenishment to take aboard the new, highly classified, RGM-8H anti-radiation version of the Talos.
 We conducted a test firing off Okinawa to train the crew with the ARM missiles on 12 April, 1971.
 Then we waited for an opportunity to use them.

-One night in February 1972 we got our opportunity to use the new missiles - it happened on my watch.
+One night (I have so far been unable to determine the exact date and time) we got our opportunity to use the new missiles - it happened on my watch.
 The electronics warfare (EW) folks in CIC (Combat Information Center) detected emissions from a BARLOCK air traffic control radar and the fun started.
-The EW watch provided continuous updates to the fire control team, watching for frequency changes that might interfere with the shot. *
+The EW watch provided continuous updates to the fire control team, watching for frequency changes that might interfere with the shot.